AlaskaAirlines/auro-datepicker/demo/api.md

 ### Watch for value changes

 The following example listens for the `auroDatePicker-valueSet` event.
-Once triggered, `element.value` may be queried for the new value.
+Once triggered, `element.value` may be queried for the new value **and** in successful scenarios, an alert will appear.
+Open the JavaScript console in the browser's developer tools to see the `console.warn` message that appears after the `auroDatePicker-valueSet` event has been triggered.

 <div class="exampleWrapper">
   <auro-datepicker id="datePickerValueAlert">